telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 ```

 As Ierusalimschy points out, this code may be somewhat complex, but the
-calling code is still as simple as can be.
+calling code is as simple as can be.
 As Ierusalimschy suggests, this is
 not a bad trade-off since you use iterators far more often than you write
 them.